-- 3.16.2 Each cargo tank is to be fitted with at least two pressure relief valves of approximately equal capacity, suitably designed and constructed for the prescribed service. - 3.16.3 Interbarrier spaces are to be provided with pressure relief devices approved by the Register. - 3.16.4 The setting of the pressure relief valves is not to be higher than the vapour pressure which has been used in the design of the tank. - 3.16.5 Pressure relief valves are to be connected to the highest part of the cargo tank above deck level.
+- 3.16.2 Each cargo tank including deck tanks shall be fitted with at least two pressure relief valves of equal capacity within the tolerances specified by the manufacturer and each shall be designed and constructed for the prescribed service. - 3.16.3 Interbarrier spaces are to be provided with pressure relief devices approved by the Register. - 3.16.4 The setting of the pressure relief valves is not to be higher than the vapour pressure which has been used in the design of the tank. - 3.16.5 Pressure relief valves are to be connected to the highest part of the cargo tank above deck level.
 Pressure relief valves are to be arranged to prevent their becoming inoperative due to ice formation when they are closed.